ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-and-design-2022-02-22.md

 - More critical server reliability and availability.

+#### The Observable Pattern

+This is a pattern used for coordinating communication, that directly links differents objects that have some information dependency.

+In this pattern, the objects are paired as **Subject** and **Observers**, where a subject object maintains a list of all its dependents objects, the observers, and it is also responsible to notify them of any change.

 #### The Broker Architecture

 The **Broker Architectural style is a middleware architecture** used in distributed computing to coordinate and enable the communication between registered servers and clients.

+It's a pattern that brings a layer of abstraction to the Observable Pattern, because the Broker Pattern also creates a coordinated communication between different sides, but in this case there is a intermediate module between the senders of information and the receivers, and this module is the Broker.

-Here, the communication takes place through a middleware system called an object request broker (software bus):
+Here, then, the communication takes place through a middleware system called an object request broker (software bus):

 - Client and the server do not interact with each other directly.
 Client and server have a direct connection to its proxy which communicates with the mediator-broker.
 - A server provides services by registering and publishing their interfaces with the broker and clients can request the services from the broker statically or dynamically by look-up.